Whitney2695/Whitney2695/README.md

 - 👀 I’m interested in software development,web designing, data analytics, networking and cybersecurity.
 - 🌱 I’m currently learning at chuka university.
 - 💞️ I’m looking to collaborate on projects.
-- 📫 you can reach me on my all my social media acoounts.
+- 📫 you can reach me https://www.linkedin.com/in/whitney-navalia-818058276

 <!---
 Whitney2695/Whitney2695 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.